Builders and Fly

 When you deploy an app on Fly, the app has to be assembled into a deployable image.
 That’s the job that builders take on.
 There are three kinds of Fly builders - dockerfile, buildpacks, and image.

 The dockerfile builder is the default builder, invoked when there is a

 Dockerfile and there are no build settings in the

 Dockerfile in the current directory and uses that to construct the deployable image.
 If you are familiar with Docker, you’ll be at home with this option.

 This is the most flexible of the options, but with that flexibility comes the need to write Dockerfiles and the associated quirks of the Docker build system.
-Which is why we have the three further build options on Fly that simplify the process.
+Which is why we have further build options on Fly that simplify the process.

 Finally, if you already have a Docker image in a repository and just want to deploy that, you can skip the building process and go straight to the deploy with the image build option.